Important general information

 Additional recommended prerequisites for occupational therapy schools nationwide

 Occupational therapy programs across the U.S. have different prerequisites for admission.
 The list below shows courses required by various schools beyond the courses listed above for the VCU occupational therapy program requirements.
-Students should discuss career plans with their pre-professional health adviser for additional guidance.
+Students should discuss career plans with their pre-professional health career adviser for additional guidance.

 & BIOZ 101